Inflatable boat hire Costa Smeralda

 North Sardinia and the east coast are dotted with beautiful beaches set in enchanting bays surrounded by crystal clear water.
 Need I say more?

-In general in Costa Smeralda and the La Maddalena mobile phones have a range, including data traffic.
+In general in Costa Smeralda and the mobile phones have a range, including data traffic.
 Of course some telephone companies more others less, if you are in doubt consult your provider.

 It is not difficult, however, if you are a neophyte without a licence, we suggest that you choose an inflatable boat instead of a boat.
 If you have a licence but not much experience in driving a boat, choose an inflatable boat that can also be driven without a licence.
 The more powerful and larger the boat, the more experience is needed to drive it.
 In general, it is always advisable to listen carefully to the initial briefing where you will be given all the information you need to spend a safe day at sea.

 Sardinia has mild temperatures all year round.
 During the summer, we recommend that you bring a hat to protect you from the sun, a swimming costume and a towel for bathing during stops.
-If you wish, you can also bring a jumper depending on the time of day you choose to go on the sighting tour.
-If you take the dolphin-watching tour in winter, bring a heavy jacket and a cap.
+If you wish, you can also bring a jumper depending on the time of day you choose to go on the sightseeing tour.
+If you take the in winter bring a heavy jacket and a cap.
 Don't forget your camera.

 The nécessaire for a perfect day at the beach includes sunglasses, swimming costume, beach towel, a hat, sun cream, pareo/sunsuit for her, t-shirt/shorts for him, a sweater/sweater for everyone.
 Don't forget something to drink and light food to refresh you.
 Often at sea during the high season there are travelling dinghies that visit all the beaches and sell drinks, ice cream and snacks.